ltworf/international_code_of_conduct/CODE_OF_CONDUCT.md

 No USA cultural imperialism allowed
 -----------------------------------

 This project welcomes every contributor from any background.
 For this reason we can't let the USA and USA influenced politically correct culture dictate conduct for everyone.

-Contributors are not expected to keep themselves up to date on social media about the current list of forbidden words.
+Diversity is beautiful, let's not ask of people to forgo their culture to contribute.

 Achieving social justice is important.
 Being superficial about it only to feel morally superior is not the way to achieve it and is not tolerated here.